Overview of Fellowship Training

 The Section of Infectious Diseases at the Boston University School of Medicine includes staff located at Boston Medical Center (BMC, formerly Boston City Hospital and Boston University Hospital) and the VA Boston Healthcare System (VABHS).

-The fellow’s longitudinal ambulatory care experience, which commences in the first month of training, consists of a weekly half-day clinic in the Center for Infectious Diseases (CID) at BMC and/or the HIV Clinic at the VABHS.
-There is also the opportunity to complete rotations in other clinics, such as the International Health Clinic, TB Clinic, and the HIV/Hepatitis Co-infection Clinic.
+Ambulatory experience – The fellow’s longitudinal ambulatory care experience, which commences in the first month of training, consists of a weekly half-day clinic in the Center for Infectious Diseases (CID) at BMC and/or the HIV Clinic at the VABHS.
+There is also the opportunity to complete rotations in other clinics, such as the International Health Clinic, Sexually Transmitted Diseases Clinic or the TB clinic.
 Please see the Ambulatory Training Experience for more information.

 Second Year – The major focus of the second year of training is on research.
 The fellow will have some clinical responsibilities including their longitudinal ambulatory clinic and 2-3 months of inpatient rotations on the consultation services and the transplant service at the Massachusetts General Hospital.
 Fellows on the Infectious Diseases/Addiction Medicine track will complete clinical rotations in addiction medicine during year 2.

 Third Year – Salary support is guaranteed for two years of training, but there are several options for a third year of training through research grants, training grants, and institutional sources.

 - Fellows may pursue a 3rd year of training as part of the Hospital Epidemiology and Antimicrobial Stewardship Track, funded by the VA.
 Those fellows will have minimal clinical duties and can focus on their infection control program.

 - Fellows may pursue an additional one to two years of research via training or other grants. (see Training Grants webpage).
 These fellows will have no clinical duties during that time.
 Education at the BUSPH will be supported for those enrolling in an MSc program within a training grant.